TOUZOUZ-Adnane/Virtual-Keyboard/README.md

 - Virtual keyboard with keys and special buttons (Space, Delete).
 - Real-time feedback and interaction.

+## Demo

+Watch a demonstration of the virtual painter application on YouTube: [Virtual Keyboard Demo](https://youtu.be/PfJH7oaAYJQ)

 ## Prerequisites

 Ensure you have the following installed: